-Workforce management is a core process for businesses in every sector and of every size.
+Workforce management is a core function for businesses in every sector and of every size.

 But what is it exactly?
 And where does workforce management software fit into the picture?
 Let’s dive in.